WordPress on CloudMagnus

 Updates

-WordPress core, theme, and plugin updates are managed from /wp-admin like any other WordPress install.
+WordPress core, theme, and plugin updates are managed from /wp-admin like any WordPress install.
 CloudMagnus doesn't auto-update WordPress core for you (we don't want to be in the position of breaking your site with an upstream change you didn't ask for).

 Backups